catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ## Mutation Response

-A mutation response is an object type created for storing the return type of a mutation.
+A mutation response is an object type created for **storing the return type of a mutation**.
 It contains 3 properties, as well as additional fields for each object that the mutation updates.

-> `code` : Int! refers to the status of the mutation, similar to an HTTP status code.
+> `code` : Int! - Status of the mutation, similar to an HTTP status code.

-> `success` : Boolean! indicates whether the mutation was successful.
+> `success` : Boolean! - Whether the mutation was successful.

-> `message` : String! refers to a human-readable message describing the result of the mutation for the UI
+> `message` : String! - A human-readable message for the UI

+Example 1 :

 An illustration by [Apollo](https://www.apollographql.com/tutorials/lift-off-part1/feature-data-requirements) showing the `AssignMissionResponse` return type.